Visual-Computing/DynamicExplorationGraph/docs/tutorials/searching.rst

 Parameters
 **********

 There are a lot of parameters to control the search speed and recall.
-See :ref:`search_graph` for more details.
+See :ref:`dynamic_exploration_graph` for more details.

 Filters
 *******